 Neurofeedback helps to reallocate this energy wherever we would like to put it-- hopefully towards reinvigorating and renewing ourselves when needed!
 I often recommend that entire families rent a home system and engage in neurofeedback home training because when one person's nervous system in a family unit becomes regulated, the others often want to follow.
 For instance, when mom, dad and son all train together, their nervous systems can act like "tuning forks"-- if mom's system is regulated, this will encourage her son's system to regulate and vice versa.

 The amount of energy it takes to be a parent is plentiful-- it is of utmost importance that we are able to treat ourselves well so we can be the parents we want to be for our children and, even more importantly, for ourselves.

-We offer in-office sessions in NYC, Boulder and LA.
-At our NYC location one can use neurofeedback in combination with therapy which allows the most effective way to heal trauma.
-Another way is to rent a neurofeedback home system device, which is the most cost-effective alternative.
+We offer in-office sessions in NYC, Boulder and Los Angeles (Pasadena) .If not in any of our locations, another way is to rent a neurofeedback home machine – the most cost-effective and more convenient alternative.
 The NeurOptimal® home system offers the same training as in our clinics and is very easy to use.
-This training option will allow for the whole family or couple to train together on their own time and pace.

 Heather Coleman is a NYC Therapist and a certified NeurOptimal Neurofeedback trainer specializing in PTSD and addiction treatments.